McDonnell Douglas DC-X: DC-XA

 Its next flight, on 31 July 1996, proved to be its last.
-The launch and flight portion of the this mission was flawless, however, after slowing to a perfect touchdown, only 3 of the 4 landing struts extended.
+The launch and flight portion of this mission was flawless, however, after slowing to a perfect touchdown, only 3 of the 4 landing struts extended.
 The vehicle could not balance on 3 struts, and slowly fell sideways on the landing pad.
 When the side of the vehicle struck the concrete pad, the main liquid oxygen tank cracked open and leaked LOX onto the pad.
 This LOX contacted a small amount of glowing material on the base heat shield, and started a fire.
 Post flight inspection of the landing struts revealed that the pneumatic nitrogen actuation line to the failed strut was disconnected.
 This line was normally disconnected from the strut during pre-flight testing, when each strut was extended and retracted by a ground cart.
 Normally the structural damage from such a fall would constitute only a setback, but the LOX from the leaking tank fed a fire which severely burned the DC-XA, causing such extensive damage that repairs were impractical.

 In a post-accident report, NASA's Brand Commission blamed the accident on a burnt-out field crew who had been operating under on-again/off-again funding and constant threats of outright cancellation.
 The crew, many of them originally from the SDIO program, were also highly critical of NASA's "chilling" effect on the program, and the masses of paperwork NASA demanded as part of the testing regimen.

 NASA had taken on the project grudgingly after having been "shamed" by its very public success under the direction of the SDIO.
 Its continued success was cause for considerable political in-fighting within NASA due to it competing with their "home grown" Lockheed Martin X-33/VentureStar project.
 Pete Conrad priced a new DC-X at $50 million, cheap by NASA standards, but NASA decided not to rebuild the craft in light of budget constraints.
 Instead, NASA focused development on the Lockheed Martin VentureStar which it felt answered some criticisms of the DC-X, specifically the airplane-like landing of the VentureStar, which many NASA engineers preferred over the vertical landing of the DC-X. Just a few years later, the repeated failure of the Venturestar project, especially the composite LH2 (liquid hydrogen) tank, led to program cancellation.